-Ready for another layout design for your Stitch Pink Sampler blocks?
-This is our third tutorial and I hope that at least one of these has inspired you to get your blocks sewn up and put together into a quilt.
-All of the layouts I've shown you are flexible so that you can make your quilt as large or small as you want.
-You can use any of them for all 30 of the blocks, just a few for a baby quilt, or anything in between!
+Ready for another layout design for your sampler blocks?
+I hope you are feeling inspired to get your blocks sewn up and put together into a quilt.
+For mine, I'm using the blocks from the Stitch Pink Sampler series (find all the free block patterns, here).
+You can use this layout for all 30 of the blocks, just a few for a baby quilt, or anything in between!

 Next up for our Stitch Pink Sampler sew along: putting the blocks together into a quilt!
 Have you thought about how you'll set your sampler together?
 There are so many fun options.